arcadia-unity/Arcadia/USAGE.md

 Unity is a highly mutable, stateful system.
 The above function will mutate the main camera's rotation to look at the new point.
 Furthermore, the reference to `Camera/main` could be changed by some other bit of code.
 Unity's API is single-threaded by design, so memory corruption is avoided.
 Your own Clojure code can still be be as functional and multi-threaded as you like, but keep in mind that talking to Unity side effecting and impure.

 There are parts of the Unity API that we have wrapped in Clojure functions, however.
-These are usually very commonly used methods that would be clumsy to use without wrapping, or would benifit from protocolization.
-The scope of what does and does not get wrapped is an on going design excersise of the framework, but in general we plan to be conservative about how much of our own ideas we impose on top of the Unity API.
+These are usually very commonly used methods that would be clumsy to use without wrapping, or would benefit from protocolization.
+The scope of what does and does not get wrapped is an on going design exercise of the framework, but in general we plan to be conservative about how much of our own ideas we impose on top of the Unity API.

 #### Hooks
 *This part of Arcadia is under active development.
 We're documenting the parts that are most settled, but expect changes.*